sriramcu/segregate_by_date/README.md

 input's filepath, thus moved to "Unknown" folder.
 For `embedded_exif_date_pic.png`, the program used exif to extract the date information.
 For `IMG_20210912_120000.jpg`, the filename was used to extract the date.

-Now consider the following input:
+Now consider the following input, after the previous run:
 ```
 new_input_dir/
 ├── IMG_20220912_120000.jpg